ttong2046/ijm/README.md

-# ijm
+# stk2tiff.ijm
-ImageJ Scripts for expedite common tasks
+ImageJ Scripts for converting stk to tiff for certain software that cannot read stk format properly.